aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

 So we had to use a tool called `cordova-android-crosswalk` which provided a custom integration between Cordova and Crosswalk.

-It was a pleasure to [contribute](https://github.com/tylerbuchea/cordova-android-crosswalk/commits?author=aaccurso) to this small tool (which is now deprecated), because [tylerbuchea](https://github.com/tylerbuchea) was really open to merge PRs.
+It was a pleasure to [contribute](https://github.com/tylerbuchea/cordova-android-crosswalk/commits?author=aaccurso) to this small tool (which is now deprecated), because [tylerbuchea](https://github.com/tylerbuchea) was really open to merge PRs that satisfied other people's needs.

 <github-repo-card owner="tylerbuchea" name="cordova-android-crosswalk">
   <div class="loading">